jinhoko/jinhoko/README.md

 I am a senior student mainly studying computer science in POSTECH, South Korea.

-TODO add my interests.
+My research/development interest primarily relies on all kinds of **big data platforms**, including database systems and distributed systems.
+I believe introducing deep learning into these systems will let these systems behave much smarter.
+I'm also interested in data-driven technologies such as knowledge base and deep learning systems that may bring new kinds of business insights.

 Details about my academic path are listed in my [academic blog](https://jinhoko.github.io/).
-I'm also running a personal blog where I occasionally write thoughts on technologies, books and other stuffs.
+I'm also running a personal blog where I occasionally write thoughts on technologies, books, and other stuff.

 ### Projects

-To see full collection of my projects, please visit [academic blog > Projects tab](https://jinhoko.github.io/projects).
+To see the full collection of my projects, please visit [academic blog > Projects tab](https://jinhoko.github.io/projects).
 This repository includes some of the project codes.

 ### Coding/Tech Skills
 - (programming language) C/C++, Python, Java, Scala, SQL and etc.